Pay Equity Policy

 2nd Story believes that art is work, and that artists and arts workers should be compensated for that work.

-OUR CORE BELIEFS around pay equity
+Our core beliefs around pay equity

 Our budget is a statement of our values, and our budget says, in explicit terms, that we value artists.